20+ Best Things to Do on the Toronto Islands: A Local Guide

 The Toronto Islands are open year-round, but the experience changes with the seasons and some times of year are definitely better than others, depending on what you’re looking for.

-Winter is quiet and stripped back.
+→ Winter is quiet and cold!
 The ferry only runs to Ward’s Island, and most amenities are closed.
 But if you’re bundled up and enjoy winter scenery, it’s a peaceful place to walk in the snow and see a different side of the islands.

 I’ve been visiting since I was a kid, and now I bring my own family.
-Each visit feels a little different, but just as special.
-There’s more to explore here than most people expect and once you go, it’s easy to understand why locals keep coming back year after year.
+There’s much more to explore here than most people expect and once you go, it’s easy to understand why locals and tourists keep coming back year after year.

 More Toronto Travel Tips